USE CASE

 Ranking tool for talent

 Pressed for time?
-F4S' talent acquisition software saves you money and hundreds of hours.
-Our Ranking Report creates a list of candidates based on how closely their results align with those of top performers in their industry.
+Marlee's' talent acquisition technology saves you money and hundreds of hours.
+Our talent ranking creates a list of candidates based on how closely their results align with those of top performers in their industry.

 No more agonizing over whether you're making the right choice.
-With F4S, you can rely on more than just gut feel.
+With Marlee, you can rely on more than just gut feel.

 Heather Wilde